8th November 2020 -

 Frog Song re-released

-The Frog Song is to be re-released.
+The Frog Song was re-released.

-Check out a double-page spread in the Daily Express 2 October 2020.
+It was noted in a double-page spread in the Daily Express 2 October 2020.

 Rupert pins from Danbury Mint